GOG-Nebula/action-sync-fork/README.md

 - [x] fix this repo's workflows (incl making them use yarn instead of npm)
 - [ ] add tests (maybe not worth it)
 - [x] improve code readablitiy

+## CONTRIBUTING

+Make changes in `src/`, before commiting, please make sure to run `yarn package`.
+If you don't the checks will fail so just make a new commit (e.g. "yarn package") with the `dist/` updated.